-Without a doubt, communication is central to how patients perceive they are treated during chiropractic encounters.
+Without a doubt, communication shapes how patients perceive they are treated during healthcare encounters.
 Both verbal and nonverbal communication must be considered when developing strategies to promote patient dignity.

-Effective verbal communication can help reinforce dignity by supporting a culture of safety, creating a successful chiropractor—patient partnership, and engaging patients in shared responsibility for their care.
+Effective verbal communication can help reinforce dignity by supporting a culture of safety, creating a successful provider—patient partnership, and engaging patients in shared responsibility for their care.

 When conversing with patients, be cognizant about not interrupting or rushing them.
 Doing so can imply lack of respect for the individual or general disinterest in what the patient is trying to communicate.
 Limiting external interruptions also can help minimize frustrations and make patients feel like they are a priority.